 Yoga can be the purpose of travel, too.
 Setting time aside for dedicated practice, such as going to a retreat, can help you break through plateaus and elevate the baseline satisfaction you experience with your practice.

 There are so many yoga retreat vacations that it can be hard to choose.
 I recommend finding a teacher from whom you’d like to learn, a technique or practice you’d like to spend time with, or a place to which you feel a connection.

 A retreat enables you to gather a store of resources to call upon when you return to daily life and to meet yourself very intimately.
 I did my first week-long, silent meditation retreat 20 years ago, and I still learn lessons from it to this day.

 Even while traveling, we aren’t free of our habits, patterns, and conditioning.
-A journey puts us outside of our comfort zone; it’s up to us what we do while we’re there and how we can use that to stop bad habits in 2020.
+A journey puts us outside of our comfort zone; it’s up to us what we do while we’re there and how we can use that to stop bad habits.

 One of Patanjali’s sutras on yoga that I have found especially helpful to work with while traveling is this one, Heyam duhkham anaagatam (Yoga Sutra II.16), which may be translated as “future suffering can be avoided.”
 This means that if it hasn’t happened yet, then we still have room to intervene.

-Travel allows us to feel and to experience our own reactions to thoughts and circumstances.
-The clutter in our minds and hearts of needing to pay the bills, be at work and so on, quiets, and we have an opening through which to see what we would like to change.
+Travel allows us to feel and experience our own reactions to thoughts and circumstances.
+The clutter in our minds and hearts of needing to pay the bills, be at work, and so on, quiets, and we have an opening through which to see what we would like to change.

 Realizing we wish to change something in our lives can be frightening.
 Still, this is one of the most potent ways in which yoga and travel can go hand-in-hand.
 Simultaneously, being out of our usual environment affords us affirmation that we’ll be just fine.
 Through change, comings and goings, fear, and comfort, we’ll be alright.